asierzaragoza/ayu/README.md

 Ayu does not provide a cut-off for predictions, but we recommend using a cut-off of at least 0.6.

+# Training and validation datasets
+Uniprot IDs of the proteins used for the validation and prediction datasets are contained in the `eval_train_sets` folder.

 # Citation
 If you use this tool for your research, please cite:

 # License
 This work is covered under the **GNU General Public License**.